PraveenKumarMahto/MAD_COURSE_TEST/workflow.md

 func savetoDB(object of data)
 func addCustomerInQueue()

 0.> --numCashiers, --numCustomers and  --timePerCustomer,  we can get args.

-1.> need to create numCashiers gorutines for processingCustomerByCashier() 2.> need to create buffered channel of size numCustomers 3.> also in function processingCustomerByCashier need to add sleep of timePerCustomer 4.> one funtion that will add customer to the queue.
+1.> need to create numCashiers gorutines for processingCustomerByCashier()

+2.> need to create buffered channel of size numCustomers

+3.> also in function processingCustomerByCashier need to add sleep of timePerCustomer

+4.> one funtion that will add customer to the queue.
-5.> also we can create one chan tha will notify the main funtion when all goroutines complieted their  work

-    or we can keep count on in one channel
+5.> also we can create one chan tha will notify the main funtion when all goroutines complieted their  work or we can keep count using global variable using mutex